Here are the yearly curriculum overviews for the different year groups:

 We are following the National Curriculum for English and Mathematics.
 Children receive daily English and Maths lessons which focus on basic skills and ensure that they have a firm set of key skills to use in other areas of learning.

-We are using School Pupil Tracker Online to assess the children against the new curriculum.
+We are currently using School Pupil Tracker Online to assess the children against the 2014 curriculum, progressing to use Scholar Pack assessment.
 Below are the statements that we teach to and assess against each year.

 We follow the Somerset Agreed Syllabus for Religious Education which includes learning about our Christian heritage as well as about all other faiths in multi-cultural Britain.